 YOU INSIST THAT MAKING A BUDGET IS SOMETHING EVERY FAMILY MUST DO.

-BY FOLLOWING A BUDGET AND SOME SIMPLE TECHNIQUE, YOU CAN SAVE THOUSANDS OF DOLLARS A YEAR.
+BY FOLLOWING A BUDGET AND SOME SIMPLE TECHNIQUES, YOU CAN SAVE THOUSANDS OF DOLLARS A YEAR.
 WHY IS IT SO IMPORTANT?

-If you’re more into computer budgeting, try Mvelopes or Mint.com they are the best systems out there.
+If you’re more into computer budgeting, try YNAB or Mint.com they are the best systems out there.

 We want to encourage every family out there.
 If you’re struggling, if you’re not reaching your financial goals, if money is a constant source of discouragement—you can make it.
 It will take some time (about 4 hours every two weeks), and some discipline, but the changes you’ll see, that we outline in our book(America’s Cheapest Family Gets You Right On The Money) will revolutionize your life.
 Most people who have done what we suggest say that they will never go back to living the way they were before.
 They feel empowered and in control— you can too.